frictionlessdata/website/site/table-schema/README.md

 | Jill | jill@foo.com |  25 |
 | Jack | jack@bar.com |  33 |

-An example schema would look like the following.
+An example schema would look like the following (in JSON).
 Note that a minimum age of 18 is specified in the `Age` column and a string that looks like an email address must be present in the `Email` column:

 ```json